- BEQUEATH ALLOWANCE TO MY CRIES Psalms 102:1

 He deserves our respect.
 He promises compassionate care; and the Lord rewards the reverence or our cries, in the granting of our desires and the allowance of our release:

+He will fulfill the desire of them that fear him: He will hear their cry & will save them.
 Psa.
-145:19 He will fulfill the desire of them that fear him: he also will hear their cry, and will save them.
+145:19

 What a comfort to know that his ears are attentive right down to our very breath, and that with each pant of our lungs his ears are in tune.

 I called upon thy name, O LORD, out of the low dungeon.
 Thou hast heard my voice: hide not your ear at my breathing, at my cry.
 Lam.
 3:55-56

 As the song so sensitively says: His eye is on the sparrow and I know he watches me, I sing because I’m happy, I sing because I’m free, for His eye is on the sparrow and I know he watches me.